Sertainty/Code_samples/README.md

   - On success data is extracted
 - using native C++ language interface

+### sample_id
+- Sertainty sample program;  Uses XML to create ID.
+- using C, C++ and C# language interfaces

 ### sample_kcl
+- Sertainty sample program;  Uses KCL to create ID.
+- using C, C++ language interfaces

 ### sample_sm
+- Sertainty SmartMessage sample program.
+Uses XML to create ID.
+New ID is used as a single sign-on object.
+SmartMessage created linking ID.
+- A UXP SmartMessage requires authentication of the prospective user.
+Access will only be granted after a successful authentication.
+The process of authentication can be tedious if a user accesses multiple UXP objects or the same UXP object multiple times.
+As a convenience, a Sertainty ID can be used as a single sign-on session, which will automatically authenticate UXP objects / SmartMessages that were created using the ID.
+- For authentication, there are two approaches to programmatically seeking authorization.
+The first approach is to declare a function callback that is called when the system presents challenges.
+The callback function is given the list of challenges that it must process and return.
+The callback function is called until resolution is reached.
+- The second uses a looping process to allow the program to handle the challenge list manually.
+Responses are then given back to the system and the authentication loop continues until a resolution is reached.
+- using C,and C++ language interfaces

 ### sample_sql
+- Sertainty sample program.
+Uses XML to create ID.
+- using SQL, C amd native C++ language interface

 ### sasmple_sso
+- Sertainty single sign-on sample program.
+Uses XML to create ID.
+New ID is used as a single sign-on object.
+- using C, C++ language interfaces

 ### sample_workflow_auto_auth
 - Demonstrates a mini workflow, resulting in automatic UXP authentication/ SSO;